ihkaru/render-alerter/system-requirement.md

 - **F5.1: Buy and Hold Comparison:** The backtester MUST calculate the full equity curve for a simple "Buy and Hold" strategy over the same period for comparison.
 - **F5.2: Drawdown Calculation:** The backtester MUST calculate the portfolio's drawdown series and identify the maximum drawdown value ($) and percentage (%).

+#### (New) F6: Strategy Optimization Engine

+- **F6.1: Automated Parameter Search:** The system MUST use the Optuna library to intelligently search for optimal strategy parameters, efficiently exploring the defined search space.
+- **F6.2: Configurable Search Space:** The search space for the optimizer—including parameter ranges, categorical choices (like MA type), timeframes, and named date ranges—MUST be defined in the `optimizer_config.json` file.
+- **F6.3: Robustness Testing (Market Regimes):** The optimizer MUST be able to run trials across different, pre-defined historical date ranges (e.g., "Bull_Run_2021", "Bear_Market_2022") to find parameters that are robust across various market conditions.
+- **F6.4: Multi-Objective Scoring:** The optimizer MUST evaluate each backtest trial using a single, balanced score metric that rewards profitability and stability while penalizing high drawdowns (e.g., `Score = (Profit Factor * Win Rate) / Max Drawdown %`).
+- **F6.5: Top Results Display:** The optimizer MUST return the top 5 best-performing parameter sets, including the timeframe and date range tested, as a DataFrame for display in the UI.

 ## 6. User Interface (UI) Requirements

 The application UI is a web-based dashboard built with Streamlit.

 #### UR1: Layout

-- **UR1.1 (Left Column - The Control Panel):** Contains a single form (`st.form`) for configuring a strategy, including asset/timeframe selection and all strategy parameters.
-It has two action buttons: "Run Backtest" and "Add as Live Alert."
+- **(Updated) UR1.1: Sidebar Control Panel:** All strategy configuration widgets (asset/timeframe selection, all strategy parameters) and primary action buttons ("Run Backtest", "Add as Live Alert", "Find Optimized Parameters") MUST be located in a collapsible `st.sidebar`.
+- **(Updated) UR1.2: Main Display Area:** The main area of the application is dedicated to displaying the output of a user action, which is either the detailed backtest results or the strategy optimization results table.
-- **UR1.2 (Right Column - The Status Panel):** Displays the list of currently active alerts from `alerts.json`.
-Each alert has a "Remove" button.
+- **(Updated) UR1.3: Collapsible Alerts Panel:** The list of currently active alerts from `alerts.json` MUST be displayed in a collapsible `st.expander` at the bottom of the main page.

 #### UR2: Backtest Results

-- **UR2.1 (KPIs):** Key Performance Indicators MUST be displayed prominently, including: Net Profit (%), Total Trades, Win Rate (%), Profit Factor, and **Max Drawdown ($ and %)**.
+- **UR2.1 (KPIs):** Key Performance Indicators MUST be displayed prominently.
-- **UR2.2 (Interactive Price Chart):** A Plotly candlestick chart must display the price action for the backtested period, with visual markers for all buy and sell trades.
+- **(Updated) UR2.2 (Interactive Price Chart):** A Plotly candlestick chart must display the price action, trade markers, **and key strategy indicators** (e.g., short and long-term moving averages) plotted directly on the price series.
-- **UR2.3 (Equity Analysis Chart):** A dedicated, interactive Plotly chart for the portfolio equity must display:
+- **UR2.3 (Equity Analysis Chart):** A dedicated, interactive Plotly chart must display the portfolio equity curve and drawdown.
-  - `UR2.3.1:` The strategy's equity curve as a primary line graph.
-  - `UR2.3.2:` The "Buy and Hold" equity curve as a dashed line.
-This MUST be toggleable with a checkbox on the UI.
-  - `UR2.3.3:` The portfolio's drawdown over time, visualized as a secondary area graph on the same chart.
-- **UR2.4: (Updated) Debugging & No-Trade Display:** If a backtest produces no trades, the UI MUST display the debugging information from F1.6.
-It should STILL render the price chart (UR2.2) using the `historical_data` that is always returned.
+- **UR2.4 (Debugging & No-Trade Display):** If a backtest produces no trades, the UI MUST still render the price chart and display the debugging information.
-- **UR2.5 (Trade Log):** A collapsible, detailed table of every trade executed during the backtest must be available. **(Updated)** The underlying data for this log now contains the `entry_size_usd` for potential display.
+- **UR2.5 (Trade Log):** A collapsible, detailed table of every trade executed must be available.

+#### (New) UR3: Optimization Results

+- **UR3.1: Top 5 Results Table:** The UI must display the results from the optimizer (F6.5) in a clear, interactive table format (e.g., `st.data_editor`).
+- **UR3.2: Interactive Parameter Loading:** Each row in the optimization results table MUST have a "Load" button.
+Clicking this button MUST instantly update all corresponding control widgets in the sidebar (UR1.1) to match the values from that row, including the `timeframe` and `start_date`/`end_date` widgets.

 ## 7. Non-Functional Requirements